arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App Screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/07%20-%20Manage%20Users.png?raw=true)

-After you've hit "Add User" - then select your newly created user in the grid to generate data for him/her
+Hit "Add User" - then select your newly created user in the grid to generate data for him/her

 To create data for that user, hit "Create Account":